MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsAutoAttendant.md

 Use the Remove-CsAutoAttendant cmdlet to delete an Auto Attendant (AA).

 > [!NOTE]
->Remove any associated resource accounts with [Remove-CsOnlineApplicationInstanceAssociation](Remove-CsOnlineApplicationInstanceAssociation.md) before attempting to delete the Auto Attendant (AA)
+> Remove any associated resource accounts with [Remove-CsOnlineApplicationInstanceAssociation](Remove-CsOnlineApplicationInstanceAssociation.md) before attempting to delete the Auto Attendant (AA).

 ## SYNTAX